raphaelvallat/pingouin/docs/contributing.rst

 *Before starting new code*, we highly recommend opening an issue on `GitHub <https://github.com/raphaelvallat/pingouin>`_ to discuss potential changes.

 * Please follow `PEP 8 <https://peps.python.org/pep-0008/>`_ Python style guidelines.
 Pingouin uses `Ruff <https://github.com/astral-sh/ruff>`_ for linting and formatting.
-Before submitting a PR, please run the following commands from the root folder of Pingouin to sort imports and format code:
+The easiest way to ensure your code is properly formatted before committing is to use the `pre-commit <https://pre-commit.com/>`_ hooks (see :ref:`pre-commit-hooks`).
+Alternatively, you can run the following commands manually from the root folder of Pingouin:

   .. code-block:: bash